Empirical sandwich variance estimator for iterated conditional expectation g-computation: Example

 \subsection{Results}

 After application of the exclusion criteria, 5657 (87\%) observations remained in the analytic data set.
 Descriptive statistics for the analytic data set are provided in Tables 4-5.
 Between waves I and III, 1694 (30\%) observations were censored.
 Between waves III and IV, an additional 594 (15\%) of observations were censored.
 Had all current smoking been prevented at waves I and III, the estimated prevalence of hypertension at wave IV would have been 0.175 (95\% CI: 0.157, 0.193), which is 1.15 percentage points lower (95\% CI: -0.025, 0.002) than the natural course.
 The sandwich variance estimator provided a similar CI to the bootstrap but was substantially faster (Table 6).
 This result remained true even when up to seven bootstrap iterations were run in parallel.
+The reduction in runtime was the greatest when the nuisance parameters were solved prior to root-finding, indicating most of the runtime with generic starting values was spent finding the roots of the estimating equations.
+Altogether, this suggests that implementations with a bit more involved coding can greatly reduce runtimes, but even out-of-the-box implementations can still reduce runtimes.

 We note that this analysis should only be viewed as an illustration of ICE g-computation, as the identification assumptions are unlikely to be reasonably met in this example.
 Specifically, other uses of smoking tobacco were ignored.
 Socio-economic status and diet were not included in the adjustment set, a likely violation of treatment exchangeability.
 Measurement error of self-reported covariates is probable, particularly for self-reported cigarette use.
 The analysis also ignored the Add Health sampling weights, so inference to the stated Add Health target population is not appropriate.
+To incorporate Add Health sampling weights, we would replace each of the estimating equations for the logistic models and arithmetic means with their sample weighted counterparts.
 Finally, follow-up visits were every seven years.
 As described elsewhere \cite{ferreira_guerra_impact_2020}, how data is discretized or coarsened over time can result in a loss of information regarding time-varying covariates, which can lead to bias.
-As such, the follow-up design of Add Health may produce bias in the estimate for the intervention and outcome examined in this analysis.
+As such, the follow-up design of Add Health may produce bias in the estimate for the intervention and outcome considered in this analysis.